m0wer/joinmarket-v2/README.md

 ## Docker

 The Docker compose file is designed for development and testing purposes.
 But is also a good reference.
 It provides all components and their dependencies including a Bitcoin Core regtest node and a Neutrino server.
-Optionally it also spins up Tor for the directory server hidden service and a Jam container for testing interoperability with the reference JoinMarket implementation.
+Optionally it also spins up Tor for the directory server hidden service and a JAM (JoinMarket web UI) container for testing interoperability with the reference JoinMarket implementation.

 ## License